History of Stephen King in Timeline

 1998: Publication of Bag of Bones

-In 1998, Stephen King published Bag of Bones, his first book with Scribner, receiving praise for his maturation as a writer and winning the Bram Stoker and August Derleth Awards.
+In 1998, Stephen King published Bag of Bones, his first book with Scribner, about a recently widowed novelist.

-On June 19, 1999, at around 4:30 pm, Stephen King was struck by a minivan while walking on the shoulder of Maine State Route 5 in Lovell, Maine, resulting in him landing in a depression about 14 feet from the road.
+On June 19, 1999, at about 4:30 pm, Stephen King was struck by a minivan while walking on the shoulder of Maine State Route 5 in Lovell, Maine.

 The Girl Who Loved Tom Gordon: A Novel